gtsteffaniak/filebrowser/README.md

  - :construction: jobs are not supported yet.
  - ❌ shell commands are completely removed and will not be returned.

+FileBrowser Quantum differs significantly from the original version.
+Many of these changes required a significant overhaul.
+Creating a fork was a necessary process to make the program better.
+There have been many growing pains, but a stable release is planned and coming soon.

+## System Requirements

 > [!WARNING]
 > Every file and directory in the source gets indexed (by default).
 This enables powerful features such as instant search, but large source filesystems can increase your system requirements.
 [See indexing wiki](https://github.com/gtsteffaniak/filebrowser/wiki/Indexing) for more info.

-FileBrowser Quantum differs significantly from the original version.
-Many of these changes required a significant overhaul.
-Creating a fork was a necessary process to make the program better.
-There have been many growing pains, but a stable release is planned and coming soon.
+ - **Memory**: depends on configured source complexity.
+See [how much RAM does it require?](https://github.com/gtsteffaniak/filebrowser/discussions/787)
+ - **GPU**: Not currently used (planned)

 ## The UI